Package insert / product label

-Clinical studies of Erivedge capsule did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from younger patients.
+Clinical studies of Erivedge did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from younger patients.

-The safety and effectiveness of Erivedge capsule have not been established in patients with hepatic impairment [see Clinical Pharmacology (12.3)].
+No dose adjustment is required in patients with hepatic impairment [see Clinical Pharmacology (12.3)].

-The safety and effectiveness of Erivedge capsule have not been established in patients with renal impairment [see Clinical Pharmacology (12.3)].
+No dose adjustment is required in patients with renal impairment [see Clinical Pharmacology (12.3)].

-Vismodegib is an inhibitor of the hedgehog (Hh) signaling pathway, which is described chemically as 2-Chloro-N-(4-chloro-3-(pyridin-2-yl)phenyl)-4-(methylsulfonyl)benzamide.
+Vismodegib is a hedgehog (Hh) pathway inhibitor, which is described chemically as 2-Chloro-N-(4-chloro-3-(pyridin-2-yl)phenyl)-4-(methylsulfonyl)benzamide.
 The molecular formula is C19H14Cl2N2O3S.
-The molecular weight is 421.30 g/mol and the structural formula is:
+The molecular weight is 421.3 g/mol and the structural formula is:

 Vismodegib is a crystalline free base with a pKa (pyridinium cation) of 3.8, appearing as a white to tan powder.
 The solubility of vismodegib is pH dependent with 0.1 µg/mL at pH 7 and 0.99 mg/mL at pH 1.
 The partition coefficient (log P) is 2.7.